michaelnordmeyer/michaelnordmeyer.github.io/_posts/2014-11-29-easily-create-strong-passwords.md

 ## Don’t Use Password Generating Websites

-Don’t use a website to generate the passwords for you for free.
+Never use a website to generate the passwords for you for free.
 You want secure passwords and don’t know if the people running the server either store the generated passwords for hacking attacks or if somebody is intercepting the generated passwords because the connection to the server is not secure.

+Always create them on your personal devices.

 ## Use Diceware If You Are Human

 Of course techies are also human but this is a very non-technical approach.
 I like it very much.
-[Diceware](https://en.wikipedia.org/wiki/Diceware "Wikipedia: Diceware") means rolling five dice six times and picking the correspondent six words from a list.
+[Diceware](https://en.wikipedia.org/wiki/Diceware "Wikipedia: Diceware") means rolling five dice six times and picking the corresponding six words from a list.
 The passphrase will consist of these six words separated by spaces.
 There are lists for [English](http://world.std.com/~reinhold/diceware.wordlist.asc) and other languages.

-Passphrases created with dice are safe because even though the word lists are known the choosing of the words from these lists are completely random.
-A random passphrase of the same length would have more strength but the whole point of diceware is having safe and memorable passphrases.
+Passphrases created with dice are safe because even though the word lists are known the chosen words from these lists are completely picked by random.
+A random passphrase of the same length would have more strength but the whole point of diceware is having safe _and_ memorable passphrases.

 ## Conclusion

-Passphrases made from dice can be remembered quite easily.
+Passphrases made by dice can be remembered quite easily.
 You should use these for those passphrase which you cannot store in a safe password manager.
-Like the passphrase for manager itself.
+Like the passphrase for the manager itself.

-For everything else you should use a password manager and use one distinct random passphrase for every account and store it in your manager exclusively.
+For everything else you should use a password manager and use a distinct random passphrase for every account and store it in your manager exclusively.